icivixwalter/MSYS/OBJECT/FORM/UTILITA_Msys_Frm21_IMPORTA_OGGETTI.md

 End Sub

-' Modifica le dimensioni di tutti i sottoform e imposta il bordo Private Sub ModificaSottoform(frm As Form, larghezza As Double, altezza As Double)
+' Modifica le dimensioni di tutti i sottoform e imposta il bordo Private Sub ModificaSottoform(frm As Form, Larghezza As Double, Altezza As Double)
     Dim i As Integer, ctl As Control
     For i = 1 To 12
         On Error Resume Next